LinkedIn Company Page 10 Ways to Leverage it

 And, similar to an individual, you want to focus on creating more engagement.
 That’s why not having an engagement strategy is one of the 7 Deadly LinkedIn® Mistakes.

-Some ideas for content are:
+Some ideas for content on your page on LinkedIn are:

 Most importantly, don’t just share information about your company.
 Your updates should be 50% your company content and 50% 3rd party content that your audience might find useful.